ajancheta/portfolio/README.md

 ## Support and contact details

-_Should any problems occur, discover other bugs, or experience issues with viewing, please contact m at ashleyjancheta@gmail.com_
+_Should any problems occur, discover other bugs, or experience issues with viewing, please contact me at ashleyjancheta@gmail.com_

 ## Technologies Used